|START DATE:||2019-20 School Year|

 Student Support and Contribution to School.

-- Actively monitor transitions, meals, and/or other common times to ensure a calm and orderly environment; chaperone and moderate school events, including retreats, field lessons, college visits, and dances.
+- Actively monitor transitions, meals, and/or other common times to ensure a calm and orderly environment; chaperone and moderate school events, including retreats, field lessons, college visits, and dances; substitute teach as requested by school leadership.

-- Run a student club and advisory; assist advisees through their journey at Cristo Rey, and serve as a point of contact for advisees’ parents.
+- Lead or co-lead a student club and advisory; counsel advisees, and serve as a contact for advisees’ parents.

 - Seek opportunities to participate on committees, plan and attend school-wide events, and otherwise contribute to the life of the school.

-Successful applicants will embody the mission-commitment, intellectual curiosity, openness to growth, optimism, and zest that are characteristic of our staff.
+Successful applicants will embody mission-commitment, openness to growth, attention to detail, resilience, results orientation, optimism, determination and zest.
 In addition, they will meet or exceed the following requirements:

-- Proficiency using technology to track and provide support to students;
+- Proficiency using technology to track data and provide corresponding support.

-To apply, submit all of the following in pdf format (preferably one document, if possible) to firstname.lastname@example.org, and include the position in the subject line.
+To apply, submit all of the following in pdf format (as one document, if possible) to email@example.com, and include the position in the subject line.

-- Contact information for three professional references (email and phone number)
+- Contact information for three professional references (title/relationship to you, email address, phone number)

 - Undergraduate and graduate (where appropriate) transcripts